 Climb to an ancient monastery

 Perched atop Mount Skopos sits the recently renovated monastery of Panagia Skopiotissa.
-Not far from Periyali Villas, this important historical treasure offers sweeping views of the island’s lush green beauty all around.
+This important historical treasure offers sweeping views of the island’s lush green beauty all around.
 But be warned; the twisting, turning road up to the top comes with sharp bends and steep drops: certainly one that’s best enjoyed on foot.

 Meet Zakynthian animals